 Irish immigrant Sarah Ryan’s hope for a new life in the Arizona Territory is shattered in an instant by gunfire.
-Suddenly, she has to rebuild an uncertain future with her orphaned nephew, Will, and take on the challenges of a cattle ranch.
+Suddenly, she has to rebuild an uncertain future with her orphaned nephew, Will, and take on the challenges of a cattle ranch, be it installing cattle guards or fending off poachers.
 Just when order returns, veteran lawman, L.T.
 McAllister rides in.
 He’s a dangerous man determined to do what’s right regardless of the personal cost.
 L.T. believes himself ready for anything until he meets Sarah.
 Her ideas about the man he’s become soon pit his lifetime of duty against desire.

 L.T.’s and Sarah’s loyalty to Will catapults them into a life for which neither one is prepared.
 When L.T. and Sarah stand between one man and his obsession with the Lost Adam’s Gold, they trigger a firestorm of retaliation.
 Kidnapping and murder escalates into a battle for justice… and their lives.

 What is it about that time period you find so fascinating?